Nat-byte-ops/SQL-Project-eCommerce-Website-Data-Analytics/README.md

 - Products
 - Orders and Refunds

-We'll use MySQL to understand how customers access and interact with the site, analyze landing page performance and conversion, and explore product-level sales.
+We'll use MySQL Workbench to query and analyze database in order to understand how customers access and interact with the site, analyze landing page performance and conversion, and explore product-level sales.

 - Scale of the database: 6 related tables, which contain more than 1,735,000 rows in total.